 Cabinet presets are also commercially available from third party companies in the shape of so-called "impulse responses" (IR).
-These can be converted into a proprietary format using the KEMPER Cab MakerTM software, available for Mac and PC.
-The resulting files can then be imported to the PROFILER by using a USB memory stick.
+These can be imported into KEMPER Rig ManagerTM (version 3 and upwards), available for Mac and PC, and from there into your PROFILER.
 To find such imported cabinet presets, first press the CABINET button, then use the BROWSE knob.
 OS versions from 5.5 onwards 18 cabinet presets based on impulse responses provided by Celestion® are pre-installed.